lowmess/lowmess.com/src/pages/blog/fetch-with-timeout/index.md

 ## Putting It All Together

-First, a disclaimer: there may very well be a more ergonomic way of accomplishing this.
-Callbacks, generally speaking, aren't much fun to work with.
-However, since we're catching request timeouts, we need a way to stick our data-handling logic between the `Promise` chains.
-A callback is the best way I could think of handling this.
+First, because we're basically writing a shim around `fetch`, I'm going to add an extra little perk.
+If the response doesn't return in the `200` range (that is, if `response.ok` evaluates to `false`), we're going to throw an error.
+We absolutely do not need to do this -- we could just catch our timeout and the function would work the same (we actually don't even _need_ to do that).
+However, I always perform this check anyways, so this removes a lot of boilerplate code for me.

-With that out of the way, here is my generic `fetchWithTimeout` function.
+Anyways, here is my generic `fetchWithTimeout` function.
 It should work in any environment that supports `fetch` and `AbortController`.

 ```js
 const fetchWithTimeout = (uri, options, callback, time = 5000) => {